IfcOpenShell/IfcOpenShell/src/bonsai/docs/users/modeling/advanced_modeling/material_assignment.rst

 Saving and Exporting
 --------------------

-Remember that BlenderBIM .ifc files cannot currently save textures from image files.
+Remember that Bonsai .ifc files cannot currently save textures from image files.
 To preserve both BIM data and detailed materials:

 1. Save your project as a .blend file to retain all material and texture information for rendering.
 2. Also save as an .ifc file to store BIM data.